sejungkwak/cogito-books/README.md

 ## Newsletter Signup Form

-For the email marketing, a subscription section was added in the footer using the `mailchimp-marketing` package.
+For email marketing, a subscription section was added in the footer using the `mailchimp-marketing` package.

 <details>
     <summary>Screenshot of the subscription section</summary>